 Transmission facilities (100 kV and above) overloaded beyond the lower of their relay loadability limits and 125% of their emergency ratings.

-Generator buses where voltage on the low side of the Generator Step Up (GSU) transformer are less than known or assumed minimum generator under-voltage trip limits.
+Generator buses where voltage on the low side of the Generator Step Up (GSU) transformer is less than known or assumed minimum generator under-voltage trip limits.

-Generator buses where voltage on the low side of the Generator Step Up (GSU) transformer exceed known or assumed maximum generator over-voltage trip limits.
+Generator buses where voltage on the low side of the Generator Step Up (GSU) transformer exceeds known or assumed maximum generator over-voltage trip limits.

 Buses with known UVLS protection schemes where voltages go below the under-voltage triggering level.